 Stoic philosophy in a nutshell: Stoic philosophy is the collective wisdom of a succession of greek and roman scholars, philosophers and writers who lived during the rise, and collapse, of the Roman Empire.
-Over about 100 years, these learned men studied man’s role on earth and contributed to an endearing philosophy called Stoicism which offers an approach to living that’s still practiced today.
-Their thinking – and the answers they give to some of the deepest and most difficult questions we’re ever likely to ask ourselves – provides a framework of values and principles to help live a more fulfilled and content life.
-In its simplest form, the philosophy comes down to being content and doing the right thing” (which, as we all know, isn’t always that easy).
+Over a period of about 300 years, these learned men studied man’s role on earth and contributed to a philosophy called Stoicism which has survived the Millenia by offering an approach to living that, to this day, continues to prove popular.
+Their thinking – and the answers they give to some of the deepest and most difficult questions we’re ever likely to ask ourselves – provides a framework of values and principles to help live a happier and more fulfilled life.
+In its simplest form, the philosophy comes down to being content, living a full life, and “doing the right thing” (which, as we all know, ain’t always that easy).

 WHY IT WORKS FOR ME

-Of course, timing and personal circumstance is everything in terms of being receptive to a higher learning but here are six main reasons Stoic philosophy continues to resonate with me:
+Of course, timing and personal circumstance tend to determine whether you’re likely to be receptive to a higher learning but here are six main reasons Stoic philosophy continues to resonate with me:

-It draws from knowledge and experience: As an agnostic who neither believes nor dis-believes in God but is convinced there’s a higher power which exists beyond my comprehension (though, I suspect, within all of us), I was always going to be more receptive to a philosophy about living that draws on knowledge and experience, and offers a deeper sense of purpose.
+It draws from knowledge and experience: As an agnostic who neither believes nor dis-believes in God but looks at the miracle of life and reasons there’s a higher power responsible which exists beyond my comprehension, I was always going to be more receptive to a philosophy that accepts there are some questions we just can’t answer but still draws on the knowledge and experience of learned men to offer a deeper sense of purpose.

-Designed for living: What I like about the Stoics over earlier Greek philosophers like Aristotle, Plato and Socrates is that they concentrated their attention on what was needed to live a “better life.”
+Designed for living: What I like about the Stoics over earlier Greek philosophers is that they concentrated their attention on practical ways to live a “better life.”
 They came up with a set of principles and practices that could be applied to day-to-day living, and they practiced the principles themselves (admittedly, with varying degrees of success).
-Again, this practical application to “the real world” of a considered theory was always likely to appeal.
+Again, this practical application to “the real world” of a deeply considered theory was always likely to appeal.

-It provides perspective: By reading about the personal lives of several principals of Stoic philosophy, I’ve recognised that variations of the challenges I’ve faced personally have been going on for thousands of years and to millions of other people (ok, so maybe non of us have ripped our chest open like Cato on a matter of principle).
-As I read more about Stoicism, I came to better understand – for example – that the ebbs and flows of good and bad fortune are inevitable parts of the human condition and that the best we can do is prepare for them; that there’s absolutely nothing to be gained by worrying about the things we can’t change; that there’s a “right way” to respond to most circumstances; that, even in the most challenging situations, you can only do your best.
+It provides perspective: By reading about the personal lives of several principals of Stoic philosophy, I’ve recognised that variations of my personal challenges In life have been going on for thousands of years and to millions of other people (ok, so maybe non of us has ripped our chest open like Cato on a matter of principle).
+As I read more about Stoicism, I came to better understand – for example – that the ebbs and flows of good and bad fortune are inevitable parts of the human condition, that bad things happen to all of us and that the best we can do is prepare for them; that there’s absolutely nothing to be gained by worrying about the things we can’t change; that there’s a “right way” to respond to most circumstances; that, even in the most challenging situations, you can only do your best.